wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-hadoop-use-pig-curl.md

 When the state of the job has changed to **SUCCEEDED**, you can retrieve the results of the job from Azure Blob storage.
 The `statusdir` parameter passed with the query contains the location of the output file; in this case, **wasb:///example/pigcurl**.
 This address stores the output of the job in the **example/pigcurl** directory in the default storage container used by your HDInsight cluster.

-You can list and download these files by using the [Azure CLI for Mac, Linux and Windows](/documentation/articles/xplat-cli-install).
+You can list and download these files by using the [Azure CLI](/documentation/articles/xplat-cli-install/).
 For example, to list files in **example/pigcurl**, use the following command:

 	azure storage blob list <container-name> example/pigcurl